Divy1211/AoE2DE_UGC_Guide/docs/general/xs/beginner.md

     }
     ```

-    Also Additionally, when testing stuff using `xsChatData`, be vary of some quirks that this has:
+    Also Additionally, when testing stuff using `xsChatData`, be wary of some quirks that this has:
     ```cpp
+    void main() {
         // Note that chat data does not send the same thing multiple consecutively
         // which means if two calculations have the same result, only the first
         // one is shown